mayan-edms/Mayan-EDMS/README.md

 * django-mptt - Utilities for implementing a modified pre-order traversal tree in django
 * python-magic - A python wrapper for libmagic
 * django-taggit - Simple tagging for django
+* slate - The simplest way to extract text from PDFs in Python

 Execute pip install -r requirements/production.txt to install the python/django dependencies automatically.